Drifter's Escape: Live performances

 Dylan did not perform "Drifter's Escape" live for almost 25 years after it was written and released.
 He first performed it live in Oregon on April 30, 1992, a day after the Rodney King verdict.
 He sang it again four days later in San Francisco, at which point the lines "The trial was bad enough/ But this was ten times worse" had particular resonance with those who considered that verdict unjust.
 Since then, Dylan has performed the song occasionally on the Never Ending Tour.
 In 1992, he used two different live arrangements: one similar to the arrangement on John Wesley Harding and one influenced by Jimi Hendrix's version.
 He also performed it as the show opener in several 1995 concerts.
 It returned to his live set again in 2001, this time in an energetic performance driven by Dylan's "paranoia-inflected vocals".

 Other recordings

-"Drifter's Escape" has been recorded by several other artists, including Joan Baez, Billy Strings, and Jimi Hendrix.
+"Drifter's Escape" has been recorded by several other artists, including Joan Baez, Billy Strings, Jimi Hendrix, and Patti Smith.
 Baez covered the song in 1968 on her album Any Day Now.
 Hendrix' version was recorded in 1970 and appeared on Loose Ends in 1974, Stone Free in 1981 and South Saturn Delta in 1997.
 Author David Stubbs noted that Hendrix didn't transform this song the way he did "All Along the Watchtower," but that Hendrix' guitar provides "a chorus of 'amens' and 'hallelujahs' throughout the song."
 George Thorogood recorded the song for his 2006 album The Hard Stuff.